 If they’re going, know the law on travelling

-Most UK airlines won’t let you bring pets onboard.
-Naturally, assistance dogs are exempt from this rule, but they’re also not really pets as much as they are co-workers.
-Some will allow you to bring pets onboard for a fee, but for the most part you simply won’t be able to fly if you have a pet with you.
-Bear that in mind when you’re booking your flight, because you don’t want to show up to the airport with carrier in hand only to be told that you can’t go.
+Some airlines will allow you to bring pets onboard for a fee, but for the most part, you simply won’t be able to fly if you have a pet with you.
+Bear that in mind when you’re booking your flight, because you don’t want to show up to the airport with a carrier in hand only to be told that you can’t go.

 If they’re staying, make sure they’re entertained